 In the 2020s, practically every freelance writing site is referred to as a content mill.
 That’s because most of the content on writing sites tend to go along prescribed paths, or “genres,” if you will.

 But, in the end, it seems Crowd Content is not better nor worse than any run-of-the-mill writing site.
 Some writers swear by it, finding reliable work and pulling good numbers; others don’t like the rating system and find the constant revisions and lower-paying gigs a waste of time and mental effort.

 When it comes to being a client: better keep your eyes open!
 Always make sure that professionals are writing original, bespoke content, and not using article spinners.
-These charges should not be levied solely against Crowd Content. though; you’ll find this issue cropping up in most writing sites, or on freelancing platforms like Fiverr.
+These charges should not be levied solely against Crowd Content. though; you’ll find this issue cropping up in most writing sites, or on freelancing platforms.
 You need to be especially mindful of the fact that these things have a “race to the bottom effect.”
 Writers that are desperate for work, even for dirt-cheap pay, will usually try to cram as much work as possible into a day to make livable wages.
 This is especially prevalent in low-rating, low-pay scenarios.

 Long story short: you get what you pay for.
 Does that justify underhanded, immoral actions?
 No. But you increase your chances substantially by going for freelancers with better ranks and higher prices. it’s as true for writers as it is for cars: you don’t get a Testarossa by paying for an Oldsmobile.

 What Should I Look for in a Writing Website?

 These rules-of-thumb hold true wherever you’re shopping for content.

 - You generally get what you pay for.
 Low rates and generic job requests get you low-grade, generic work.

 - Conversely: higher rates net you more original, skilled writers, who will put in the time to make a difference.